dobzinski/labs/docs/rancher-gitlab.md

-# Install GitLab on Rancher
+# Install GitLab on Rancher Using Deployment

 ## Steps